survivejs/react-book/manuscript/04_implementing_notes.md

 Our `Notes` list is almost useful now.
 We just need to implement editing and we're almost there.
 One simple way to achieve this is to detect a click event on a `Note`, and then show an input containing its state.
 Then when the editing has been confirmed, we can return it back to normal.

 This means we'll need to extend `Note` somehow and communicate possible changes to `App`.
 That way it knows to update the data model.
 Additionally, `Note` needs to keep track of its edit state.
 It has to show the correct element (div or input) based on its state.

-We can achieve these goals using a callback and a ternary expression.
 Here's a sample implementation of the idea:

 **app/components/Note.jsx**